 Use a computed entity as often as possible

 When you use the result of a dataflow in another dataflow, you're using the concept of the computed entity, which means getting data from an "already-processed-and-stored" entity.
 The same thing can happen inside a dataflow.
 When you reference an entity from another entity, you can use the computed entity.
 This is helpful when you have a set of transformations that need to be done in multiple entities, which are called common transformations.

 In the previous image, the computed entity gets the data directly from the source.
 However, in the architecture of staging and transformation dataflows, it's likely that the computed entities are sourced from the staging dataflows.

 Build a star schema

-Unique key value for dimensions
+Use a unique key value for dimensions

-Incremental refresh for large fact tables
+Do an incremental refresh for large fact tables

 Fact tables are always the largest tables in the data warehouse.
 We recommend that you reduce the number of rows transferred for these tables.
 If you have a very large fact table, ensure that you use incremental refresh for that entity.
-An incremental refresh can be done in the Power BI dataset, and also the dataflow entities.
+An incremental refresh can be done in the Power BI dataset and also in the dataflow entities.

-Referencing to create dimensions and fact tables
+Use referencing to create dimensions and fact tables

 In the source system, you often have a table that you use for generating both fact and dimension tables in the data warehouse.
 These tables are good candidates for computed entities and also intermediate dataflows.
 The common part of the process—such as data cleaning, and removing extra rows and columns—can be done once.
 By using a reference from the output of those actions, you can produce the dimension and fact tables.
 This approach will use the computed entity for the common transformations.